ericabxy/starship-design-system/docs/BeamDice.md

 | Every 4 or 5 rolled     | One hit
 | Every 6 rolled          | Two hits

 Using the same probability chart, other systems can do something else with "hits" for variety.
-For example [advanced battery](AdvancedBattery) systems score a number of hits, but deal **1D6** damage points per hit.
+For example [megabattery](MegaBattery) systems score a number of hits, but deal **1D6** damage points per hit.
 An EMP gun might deal no damage points, but induce threshhold damage at a level determined by the number of hits scored.

 Degradation
 -----------